SDSU-GCO/SDSU-GCO.github.io/Unity ECS Small Game Dev Guide.md

 **Shared Data** - These are more complex pieces of data that are shared among several entities.
 These can include database arrays, meshes, materials, tags, ect. *Shared means SHARED!
 If every entity in your game has unique "shared" data, your game is going to slow way down!*

 **Game Object Components** - Only use these if you absolutely NEED them.
-Every entity that includes these becomes a Game Object, which means that can't be created or destroyed easily on the fly, and you lose a lot of control over them.
+Every entity that includes these becomes a Game Object, which means they can't be created or destroyed easily on the fly, and you lose a lot of control over them.
 Entities that are also Game Objects are called **hybrid ECS** entities, compared to **pure ECS** entities that do not have associated Game Objects.

 ##### Special Cases
 **Transforms** - If you realize an entity has become exclusively a Game Object with built-in Unity components only, you might as well use a Transform component. *The only case I can imagine this applying is for an environment piece that has physics and you are using Unity's built-in physics.* Otherwise, you can represent basic transformations using simpler data types in ECS.
 If you have complicated hierarchies, you might consider using Game Objects.
 But it is possible to implement a scene graph in ECS.